bzceval/daily-task-app/README.md

-[ ] If an event comes from any of the children of the ul, detect it and take action with addEventListener.
-(Capturing)</br>
-[ ] If the event came from a delete button, delete the parent of the delete button from the DOM.</br>
 [ ] Delete related element of array</br>
 [ ] Store the final version of the set array in localStorage</br>
 [ ] If the event came from an okey button, if it has a class named checked in the relevant li element, delete it, otherwise add it (DOM)</br>